BND Hamburger Icon

 • As opposed to investing in companies individually, investing directly into the DJIA allows for a diversified portfolio.

-• The DJIA can be an effective benchmark to gauge other portfolios and individual investments.
+• The DJIA can be an effective benchmark for gauging other portfolios and individual investments.
 A strong portfolio would outperform the DJIA, for example.

 Key TakeawayKey takeaway

-The DJIA was created to give investors a broad view into the U.S. economy, with the 30 stocks representing different areas of the market.
+The DJIA was created to give investors a broad view of the U.S. economy, with the 30 stocks representing different areas of the market.

 Criticism of the DJIA

-There are a number of critics who believe that the inclusion of 30 stocks does not paint an accurate picture of the overall market.
-With around 4,000 publicly traded companies in the U.S., many believe that the DJIA does not provide a good sample size.
-Other critics point out that price-weighted indexes also don’t consider percentage changes in share prices, which many investors consider important.
-The DJIA also does not account for stock splits or stock dividends.
+Many critics believe the inclusion of only 30 stocks does not paint an accurate picture of the overall market.
+With around 4,000 publicly traded companies in the U.S., many analysts believe the DJIA does not provide a good sample size.
+Other critics point out that price-weighted indexes don’t take into account percentage changes in share prices, which many investors consider important.
+Nor does the DJIA account for stock splits or stock dividends.

-Elaine J. Hom contributed to the writing and research in this article.
+Natalie Hamingson and Elaine J. Hom contributed to this article.

 Back to top